This book about innovation in the technology space, to be precise it is about the history and evolution of innovation in the technology space.

 Walter Isaacson introduces you to so many innovators in the computer technology evolution.
 The book is well researched and has depth.

 The challenge for me was the technical jargon in the book and too many people involved in the evolution of computers.
-I got lost in the jargon.
+I got lost in the jargon and in the characters.

 It is a thick book, over 400 pages.
 I enjoyed certain chapters and other chapters were a challenge to finish because they were too technical.